Logo

 Final Thought

-FAQs about SNRI vs. SSRI
+FAQs on SNRI vs. SSRI

 While both SSRIs and SNRIs are generally safe drugs, there is no proof that taking them together would help you get effects more quickly.
-Furthermore, in order to prevent any major side effects, it is imperative that you take these prescriptions exactly as prescribed by your doctor.
+Furthermore, to prevent any major side effects, it is imperative that you take these prescriptions exactly as prescribed by your doctor.

 The answer is that switching from SNRIs to SSRIs is doable.
-But, your doctor must take into account a number of factors before altering your treatment plan in this way, including your medication and medical history, how you respond to therapy, any adverse effects, etc. Your doctor may only convert your medication from SNRIs to SSRIs after conducting a thorough examination and ruling out any warning signs.
+But your doctor must take into account a number of factors before altering your treatment plan in this way, including your medication and medical history, how you respond to therapy, any adverse effects, etc. Your doctor may only convert your medication from SNRIs to SSRIs after conducting a thorough examination and ruling out any warning signs.

 There are similar adverse effects seen by both SSRIs and SNRIs.
 There is no medical proof that one of them is more secure than the other.
 Your medical condition, medical history, and other variables, such as age and genetics, will all influence the drug that is prescribed for your therapy.